First Intuition Think Tank (FITT) forums

 Retaining and Attracting Qualified Staff

 Businesses are currently facing a shortage of qualified and experienced accountants as it is proving hard to retain and attract them.
 There are increasing incidences of competitors poaching staff, sometimes even before they are qualified, as well as upward pressure on salaries.
-Gareth John hosts a discussion to examine the approaches employers can use to keep staff engaged and loyal when they qualify.
+Gareth John hosted a discussion to examine the approaches employers can use to keep staff engaged and loyal when they qualify.
 As well as how to be appealing to experienced candidates in the marketplace looking for their next role.

 Guest panellists included David Culley, Director at Pure Resourcing Solutions, C-J Green, Co-founder and Executive Director of BraveGoose, Katherine Wiid, Recruitment Retention Coach at Recrion, Frances Hall, Director at Corbar Consulting, Crystal Haygreen, Director of Post-Qualification Education at First Intuition, Chris Argent, Founder of GenerationCFO, Alex Bond Burnett, Founder and Lead Executive Performance Coach at Speaking Ambition and representatives from the awarding bodies AAT, ACCA, and ICAEW.